fahlerile/srp/README.md

 ### Documentation/examples
 - [x] Add comments to the examples
 - [x] Prettify the API (think about convenience macros/functions)
+- [x] Write the API documentation in Doxygen
+- [ ] Build Doxygen docs with CMake
-- [ ] Write the documentation about the main pipeline and individual functions
+- [ ] Write the implementation documentation (data flow, static functions and etc.)

 ### Features
 - [ ] Add interpolation with perspective correction